Morgan County License Hearing Guide

 If You Refused Testing

-- Implied Consent Law in Georgia: Georgia, like most states, operates under an implied consent law.
-This means that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in a license suspension even if you are ultimately acquitted of the DUI charge in criminal court.
+- Implied Consent Law in Georgia: Georgia's implied consent law states that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in administrative penalties, regardless of the outcome of your criminal DUI case.

 The ALR/Administrative Hearing